NelisW/my3D-Trium/building/Trium-calibration.md

 	#define Z_PROBE_OFFSET_FROM_EXTRUDER 0  // Z offset: -below +above  [the nozzle]

-The z probe is connected to the zmin end-stop inputs on RAMPS:
+The z probe is connected to the zmin endstop inputs on RAMPS:

 	#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN